Its-Rolo/Its-Rolo/README.md

 # 👋 Heyo!
 I'm Rolo.
 # 💫 Here is what im working on:
-**📺 rokuRA - a python tool for remotely controlling your Roku television.**
+**📺 rokuRA - A python tool for remotely controlling your Roku television.**
 **🌸 Customizing and configuring my Arch Linux (btw) Hyprland setup.**
 **🤓 Studying Computer Science at University!**